-Do something for 30, 60, 90 days and document your experience.
+Do something for 30, 60, or 90 days and document your experience.

-11. Write the story behind your favorite things
+11. Write the story behind your favorite topics

 What are your favorite books, albums, songs, films, or paintings?
-Use each of these as story starter ideas to craft a creative and relatable memoir.
+Use each of these as story starter ideas to craft a creative and relatable book.

 12. Highlight your biggest success